 Of course parents could be given full access to their children's backpacks and allowed to purchase any form of instruction they wanted from any source.
-What children learn would then depend on the quality of their parents' choices.
-In the long run, parents might learn to do this well, and the supply of good options could rise to meet the demand.
+Children's education would then depend on the quality of their parents' choices.
+In the long run, parents might learn to choose well, and the supply of good options could rise to meet the demand.

 This possibility calls up the ghosts of the voucher debate: Would parents be able to appropriate public funds in any way they wanted?
 Would vendors be able to take advantage of customers' naïveté and lack of performance information and make money selling shoddy products?
-If students or parents made bad purchases, so that students did not learn what they needed to graduate or succeed in higher education and work, would the public be forced to pay again for instruction the student should have gotten the first time?
+If students or parents made bad purchases, so that students did not learn what they needed in order to graduate or succeed in higher education and work, would the public be forced to pay again for instruction the student should have gotten the first time?

 These questions are too persistent to ignore; moreover, if ignored, they could become causes for political opposition or litigation.
 Though it is not possible to eliminate every risk in any situation, even one where uses of public funds are tightly controlled, it is possible to reduce the risks through a few key measures.
-But as will be readily apparent, each of these risk-minimizing actions would mean either heightened costs imposed on the government or reduced diversity and boldness of options available to parents.
+But as will be readily apparent, each of these risk-minimizing actions would either heighten costs imposed on the government or reduce the diversity and boldness of options available to parents.

-Risk reducers that might be attached to the funding of parent-quided choices10 include:
+Risk reducers that might be attached to the funding of parent-guided choices include

-- Tracking and reporting on the quality of services provided and outcomes produced by all eligible vendors; - Limiting parents' choices to certain "qualified" vendors; - Maintaining a list of vendors proven to be low-performing, whom no one may choose; - Paying only after children have completed courses and demonstrated benefits, thus withholding payment from ineffective vendors (pay for performance); - Limiting the amount of money parents can dispose of; and - Limiting parents' choices only to supplementary or enrichment programs (which could be online or brick-and-mortar).
+- tracking and reporting on the quality of services provided and outcomes produced by all eligible vendors; - limiting parents' choices to certain "qualified" vendors; - maintaining a list of ineligible (low-performing) vendors; - paying only after children have completed courses and demonstrated benefits, thus withholding payment from ineffective vendors (pay for performance); - limiting the amount of money parents can dispose of; and - limiting parents' choices only to supplementary or enrichment programs (which could be online or brick-and-mortar).10